Chronology

 October 5, 1995

-Receives the National Medal of Arts at a gala ceremony in Washington, D.C., presented by President and Mrs. Clinton.
+Receives the National Medal of Arts at a gala ceremony in Washington, D.C., presented by President Clinton.

 November 1995